mattdesl/penplot/README.md

 Some features:

-- Zero configuration: just run a command and start writing `<canvas>` context commands
+- Zero configuration: just run a command and start writing `<canvas>` renderings
 - Fast live-reload on file save
 - Hotkey for high-quality PNG output
 - Hotkey for SVG rendering